Digital product development guide

 Risks with third parties

-The risks with third parties can range from temporary downtime to data corruption.
-These are best avoided by decentralising the service between several service providers and having private backups of the critical data (if possible).
-Third-party services are also prone to changes.
+Risks related to third-party services can range from temporary downtime to data corruption.
+These are best avoided by decentralising the service across multiple providers and maintaining private backups of critical data whenever possible.

 Security risks

-DDoS attacks, information thefts and related criminal activities are always a possibility.
-To combat this, one should always avoid the “everything behind one locked door” phenomenon by having uniquesecure configurations everywhere.
+DDoS attacks, data theft, and other criminal activities are always a possibility.
+To minimise risks, it’s important to avoid the “everything behind one locked door” approach by maintaining unique and secure configurations.

-Security-related DevOps knowledge is a good asset within a development team.
-Encrypting sensitive data and storing databases on separate, higher-security servers is often a necessary practice.
+Security-focused DevOps expertise is a valuable asset within any development team.
+Encrypting sensitive data and storing databases on separate, high-security servers are often necessary practices.

 Software quality risks

-Unit and integration tests are a necessity because they enable making changes and further development with lesser risk of any component or product breaking down.
-Budget-wise, this should always be taken sufficiently into account to avoid problems.
+Unit and integration tests are essential.
+They make it possible to implement changes and continue development with a reduced risk of components or products breaking.
+Budget-wise, this should always be taken properly into account.

-Moreover, there should never be a situation where only one person truly knows a piece of code.
-This can be avoided with collaborative peer review practices within the development team.
+In addition, there should never be a situation where only one person truly understands a piece of code.
+This risk can be mitigated through collaborative peer review practices within the development team.

 Social risks

-Social risks include issues with personal relations, key personnel leaving the companies and problems in work culture.
-In digital projects, it’s best not to have rockstars but rather teams that work together as units and document their work in a way that makes it easier for new people to jump in.
+Social risks include issues in personal relationships, key personnel leaving the companies and problems within the work culture.
+It is better to have cohesive teams that work well together and document their work thoroughly, rather than relying on individual “rockstars.”
+Good documentation also makes it easier for new team members to join and contribute effectively.

-Culture-wise, enabling and monitoring the wellbeing of the team and encouraging open discussion is the key.
-Social issues should always be a high priority and the focus on measures that help avoid such situations in the first place.
+Culture-wise, supporting and monitoring team wellbeing while encouraging open discussion is essential.
+Social issues should always be treated as a high priority, with emphasis placed on proactive measures that help prevent such problems from arising in the first place.

 Force majeure risks